RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Removing and cleaning the keycaps

 All the keycaps are removed with a [keycap](https://refurbished-commodore.com/tools) puller.
-By using a keycap puller the risk for damaging the keycaps, and the plungers, are significantly reduced. **NOTE#1:** there are some "U" shaped metal brackets beneath the "ENTER", "RETURN" and "0-keypad". **NOTE#2:** in addition to a normal spring, there are two small additional springs beneath the spacebar.
+Using a keycap puller significantly reduces the risk of damaging the keycaps and plungers. **NOTE #1:** There are some "U"-shaped metal brackets beneath the "ENTER", "RETURN", and "0-keypad" keys. **NOTE #2:** In addition to a normal spring, there are two small additional springs beneath the spacebar.

 <p align="center">
     <img src="Images/Keyb_05.jpeg" alt="Description" width="1000">